afmagee/CRABS/README.md

-# PACKAGENAME
+# ACDC: Analysis of Congruent Diversification Classes

-A package for assessing the MCMC effective sample size of phylogenetic trees.
+A package for investigating and visualizing the congruence class of a phylogenetic birth-death model.

-Installation requires the package `devtools`:
+## Installation requires the package `devtools`:

-    devtools::install_bitbucket("XXX/PACKAGENAME")
+    install.packages("devtools")
+    library(devtools)
+    install_github("afmagee/ACDC")

+## Documentation

+There is documentation for each function in R (type `?ACDC` in the R-console), as well as a long-form vignette with an example workflow [link here].

+### References
+* Louca, S., & Pennell, M. W. (2020).
+Extant timetrees are consistent with a myriad of diversification histories.
+Nature, 580(7804), 502-505.